Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy Sells 20,000 Shares

 - On Monday, July 19th, Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock.
 The shares were sold at an average price of $62.40, for a total value of $1,248,000.00.

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, September 14th.
-Shareholders of record on Wednesday, September 1st will be given a dividend of $0.10 per share.
-This represents a $0.40 annualized dividend and a yield of 0.63%.
-The ex-dividend date is Tuesday, August 31st.
-Interactive Brokers Group’s dividend payout ratio is currently 16.06%.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, September 14th.
+Stockholders of record on Wednesday, September 1st will be paid a dividend of $0.10 per share.
+The ex-dividend date of this dividend is Tuesday, August 31st.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.66%.
+Interactive Brokers Group’s dividend payout ratio (DPR) is currently 16.06%.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Ameritas Investment Company LLC acquired a new stake in Interactive Brokers Group during the 1st quarter worth about $33,000.
-Benjamin F. Edwards & Company Inc. acquired a new stake in Interactive Brokers Group during the 1st quarter worth about $57,000.
-Eaton Vance Management acquired a new stake in shares of Interactive Brokers Group during the 1st quarter valued at about $75,000.
-Amundi Pioneer Asset Management Inc. grew its position in shares of Interactive Brokers Group by 73.7% during the 4th quarter.
-Amundi Pioneer Asset Management Inc. now owns 1,077 shares of the financial services provider’s stock valued at $66,000 after acquiring an additional 457 shares during the period.
-Finally, Migdal Insurance & Financial Holdings Ltd. acquired a new stake in shares of Interactive Brokers Group during the 1st quarter valued at about $108,000.
-17.33% of the stock is currently owned by institutional investors.
+Separately, Zacks Investment Research cut Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $72.00 price target for the company. in a research report on Wednesday, June 9th.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and three have assigned a buy rating to the company.
+The company presently has a consensus rating of “Hold” and a consensus target price of $82.50.

-Several research analysts recently issued reports on IBKR shares.
-Zacks Investment Research cut Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $72.00 price objective on the stock. in a research note on Wednesday, June 9th.
-Credit Suisse Group increased their target price on Interactive Brokers Group from $92.00 to $110.00 and gave the company an “outperform” rating in a research report on Wednesday, April 21st.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have given a buy rating to the company’s stock.
-The company presently has an average rating of “Hold” and a consensus target price of $82.50.
+Several hedge funds and other institutional investors have recently made changes to their positions in IBKR.
+Ameritas Investment Company LLC bought a new position in shares of Interactive Brokers Group during the first quarter worth approximately $33,000.
+Benjamin F. Edwards & Company Inc. bought a new position in shares of Interactive Brokers Group during the first quarter worth approximately $57,000.
+Amundi Pioneer Asset Management Inc. increased its stake in shares of Interactive Brokers Group by 73.7% during the fourth quarter.
+Amundi Pioneer Asset Management Inc. now owns 1,077 shares of the financial services provider’s stock worth $66,000 after purchasing an additional 457 shares during the period.
+Amundi bought a new position in shares of Interactive Brokers Group during the second quarter worth approximately $71,000.
+Finally, Eaton Vance Management bought a new position in shares of Interactive Brokers Group during the first quarter worth approximately $75,000.
+Institutional investors own 17.33% of the company’s stock.

 Interactive Brokers Group Company Profile